-NOTE 8 - CONSTRUCTION COMMITMENT AND RELATED PARTY TRANSACTION
+NOTE 6 - CONSTRUCTION COMMITMENT AND RELATED PARTY TRANSACTION

 The School entered into a contract for renovations of its facility with an entity owned by the father-in-law of a board member of the School.
 The contractor subcontracted a portion of the work to the board member.
-The total contract price was \$96,250, of which \$51,084 was recorded as expenditure for the year ended June 30, 2015, leaving a commitment of \$45,166.
+The total contract price was \$96,250, of which \$45,166 was recorded as an expenditure for the year ended June 30, 2016.
+There were no commitments outstanding as of June 30, 2016.

-Budgetary Comparison Schedule - General FundFor the Year Ended June 30, 2015
+Budgetary Comparison Schedule - General Fund